westerntoad/tcss343-vid-analysis/script-draft-1.md

 > *showing a set and it's associated chess board*

 A board has exactly 64 squares.
-We start our process by classifying a single finite set of exactly 64 entries, with each entry being associated with a square on the board, and each entry holding a binary state of either 1 or 0.
+We start our process by classifying a single finite set of exactly 64 entries, with each entry being associated with a square on the board and a binary state of either 1 or 0.
 Each entry's value represents a square's *vacancy*.
 So, for example, if we say that the set as a whole represents the squares on a board that a knight occupies, the start of the game might look like this:

 > *the set and associated chess board appears the same as the starting squares of the knight*

-In conjunction with sets of differing classifications and set algebra, we can represent more complex relations.
+By performing set albebra on sets of differing classifications, we can represent more complex relations.
 For example, suppose we have two sets, A and B. A is the vacancy set of all black pieces on the board, and B is a vacancy set of all rooks on the board.
 By taking the set intersection of both A and B, we are, by definition returning everything in common of both sets.
 In this case, it means the intersection of sets A and B shows all black rooks on the board.
-In fact, this type of set intersection is a very common operation that will occur within our desired representation.
+In fact, this type of set intersection is a very common operation that will occur, considering the manner in which we define our position's bitboards.

 > *showing what the set intersection would look like*